International Fashion Business BA (Hons)

 Employability and graduate skills are of paramount importance throughout the industry focused course.
 The course has been developed with graduate goals and destinations in mind, beyond undergraduate academic success; therefore, modules at all levels are written to ensure students are graduate, and industry ready.

-The course has been developed by staff with substantial industry experience and connections, which helps to ensure the content remains up to date and relevant to the needs of the changing (and ever widening) fashion industry.
-(Staff is subject to change).
+The course has been developed by staff with substantial industry experience and connections, which helps to ensure the content remains up to date and relevant to the needs of the changing (and ever widening) fashion industry (staff is subject to change).

 The optional sandwich year is a real, focused opportunity to gain industry experience and helps refine your graduate goals and ensure a clear direction for your return to studies2.

-Level 6, through the Disruptive Futures module you’ll realise an industry facing promotional package demonstrating your employability.
+At level 6, through the Disruptive Futures module you’ll realise an industry facing promotional package demonstrating your employability.

 The suite of Fashion courses at Coventry University are geographically located in the golden fashion triangle of the UK.
-Home to the design hubs of the giant fashion retailers including, George, Next, Sainsbury’s TU, Morrisons Nutmeg, Murray and a plethora of independent fashion brands including Bottle Blonde, Alien Cow, Rosie Billington, Lumpy Coffee, (all Coventry University Fashion graduate start-ups) this course is well placed to offer students and graduates accessible and regional industry experiences, as well as international opportunities2.
+Home to the design hubs of the giant fashion retailers including, George, Next, Sainsbury’s TU, Morrisons Nutmeg, Murray and a plethora of independent fashion brands including Bottle Blonde, Alien Cow, Rosie Billington, Lumpy Coffee (all Coventry University Fashion graduate start-ups) this course is well placed to offer students and graduates accessible and regional industry experiences, as well as international opportunities2.

 Where our graduates work